Free Money! Yes, it's Real! Learn how!

 - Bring your Social Insurance Number and 2 pieces of photo ID

-- Go to your bank to open a no fee, no contribution required RESP
+- Go to your bank or credit union to open a no fee, no contribution required RESP

 All Done.
 It’s that simple!

 The Primary Care Giver has to apply for the Canada Learning Bond on behalf of the child.